venice1200/MiSTer_tty2oled/README.md

 *Maybe some sleeping bits in the serial channel :smirk:*.
 After I added the **First Transmission** to the script the problem was gone :smile:.
 Now the main loop is started and checks the existence of the file `/tmp/CORENAME`.
-If this file doesn't exist, the script waits for 2 secs and tried the next loop.
+If the file doesn't exist the script tries again and again and ...
 If the file exists, the file's content is read using `cat /tmp/CORENAME`,
 stored into the variable `newcore` and send to the tty Device.
-At the end of the main loop the script waits for ~~2 secs~~ the next change and re-starts the loop.
+At the end of the main loop the script waits for the next change and re-starts the loop.
 Every loop the Corename is checked **but the data are sent only if the Corename has changed**.

 ### Arduino (non SD Version)